Dynesshely/EverydayNews/README.md

 # Struct

-- `News` folder contains all the news that are fetched from various platforms.
+- `News` folder contains all the news that are fetched from various platforms, which was organized by countries or regions.
 - `Fetchers` folder contains all the fetchers that are used to fetch news from various platforms.

 # Currently fetch from ?